faisalmlalani/faisalmlalani.github.io/_posts/2020-03-31-heroes-covid-19-edition.md

 With that being said, hope also needs to be taken seriously.
 It’s one of our most powerful weapons against any threat — public health catastrophe or otherwise.
 And this isn’t just preachy babble: [you can read a number of medical studies that cite the psychological effects of altruism as the deciding factor in whether a patient survives their trauma or not.](https://www.google.com/search?client=safari&rls=en&q=medical+studies+altruism+hope&ie=UTF-8&oe=UTF-8)

-__It’s easy to laugh off something as abstract and idealistic as hope; what shows real courage is rising above cynicism and being a reason for others to do the same.__
+__It’s easy to laugh off something as abstract and idealistic as hope; what takes real courage is rising above cynicism and being a reason for others to do the same.__

 ## The Musicians